 - Start scrubbing the dye traces.
 In most cases, that will be enough, so always try this before using additional methods.

 Method 2: Heavy-duty soap

 - Try a heavy-duty hand cleaner or a soap specifically made for the removal of Easter egg dye or similar substances.
-Try a soap that contains pumice, such as Lava Bar Soap ($6.39 for two bars, Amazon), a very effective agent.
+Try a soap that contains pumice, such as Lava Bar Soap ($2.47, Amazon), a very effective agent.